bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 https://github.com/christgau/wsdd

-First, install the "wget" tool if it hasn't already been installed.
+First, install the "wget" package if it hasn't already been installed.

      apt-get install wget

 Install the wsdd tool as follows.
-(The "gpg" package should already be installed as part of installing samba).
+The "gpg" tool and most of the other dependancies of wssd should should already be installed as part of installing samba.

     wget -O- https://pkg.ltec.ch/public/conf/ltec-ag.gpg.key | gpg --dearmour > /usr/share/keyrings/wsdd.gpg
     source /etc/os-release